pauldambra/pauldambra.github.io/_posts/2014-06-11-On-Page-Editing-Is-The-Future.md

                         });
 ```

-This is just a standard Handlebars helper which checks if a user is set and if it is renders `contenteditable=true` in place.
+This is a standard Handlebars helper which checks if a user is set and if it is renders `contenteditable=true` in place.

 ### Safe Strings
 If a WYSIWYG editor saves `{% raw %} <b>some bold text</b> {% endraw %}` then that is exactly what will be printed on screen as handlebars will escape the HTML to protect you from l33t haxxors.